 There are currently many trainees in the East Midlands, across all specialties and training grades doing LTFT (a recent estimate suggested over 500).
 The LETB supports LTFT although availability can be constrained by the ability of the employing Trusts to accommodate LTFT trainees within the service.
 If after reading the relevant section on LTFT on our website (see either the Foundation Programme, General Practice or Secondary Care pages, as appropriate) you wish to apply, please complete the web based application or contact the relevant administrator detailed for more information.

 Arranging to work abroad is a complex process and the following points may be useful.
 Do visit the Health Careers - working abroad website for a more expansive discussion of the factors to be considered.

 Think carefully about what you are hoping to gain from working abroad.
 Are you considering going abroad with the intention of doing clinical work, voluntary work, expanding your knowledge and experience in a particular area?
 Think about what the benefits will be, both personally and professionally.

 When's the 'best' time to go?

-Although there is not a simple answer to this question, advice from Deaneries and Foundation Schools suggest that there will be implications to be considered whichever option is chosen.
+Although there is not a simple answer to this question, advice from LETBs and training programmes suggest that there will be implications to be considered whichever option is chosen.

-Going after medical school: Check that you wil still be eligible to apply for the foundation programme later on by looking at the most up to date person specification on the UKFPO website.
+Going after medical school: Check that you wil still be eligible to apply for the foundation programme later on by looking at the most up to date information and guidance on the UKFPO website.